 Bathing & Skin Care

-- Baby Bathtub — Sure you could bathe baby in the sink, but it isn't really safe or sanitary.
-Bathing baby can be one of the most stressful activities for new parents.
-A wet, slippery baby and a hard giant bath tub can be risky.
-The Primo EuroBath can make bath time easier and safer.
+- Baby Bathtub — You can bathe your baby in the sink, but it isn't safe or sanitary.
+Bathing baby is one of the most stressful activities for new parents.
+A wet, slippery baby and a giant hard bathtub feels risky.
+The Primo EuroBath makes bath time easier and safer.
 This baby bath is good for ages 0 to 24 months with two bathing positions.
-Small infants are supported in a semi-reclined position by contouring underneath the shoulders and at the groin which holds the upper body nicely in place.
-Babies around 6 months+ who can sit upright unassisted still have adequate play space and support.
-It is easy to drain, clean, and has nice storage areas for soap and wash cloths.
+Small infants are supported semi-reclined by contouring underneath the shoulders and at the groin which holds the upper body in place.
+Babies around six months+, that sit upright unassisted, still have adequate play space and support.
+It is easy to drain, clean, and has storage areas for soap and washcloths.
 Made in the USA, the EuroBath is BPA, lead, and phthalate-free.

-- Shampoo & Body Wash — California Baby Calendula Shampoo & Body Wash is a gentle and natural vegetable glucoside-based cleanser for babies and kids.
-Allergy-tested, it is non-drying and non-stripping.
-Sulfate-free, it is also biodegradable and made without synthetic fragrances.
-Tear-free with a wonderful smell via essential oils, it will help make tubby time a happy time.
+- Shampoo & Body Wash — California Baby Calendula Shampoo & Body Wash is a gentle, natural, vegetable glucoside-based cleanser for babies and kids.
+Allergy-tested, non-drying and non-stripping, this sulfate-free wash is biodegradable and made without synthetic fragrances.
+Tear-free with a lovely smell via essential oils, it helps make tubby time a happy time.

-- Baby Kit — Want to get a little of everything awesome for baby bath time?
-Try the Earth Mama Angel Baby: A Little Something for Baby, a cool assortment of baby shampoo, body wash, bottom balm, lotion and oil.
-It is made with organic, natural, and toxin-free ingredients.
-Along with one of the towel items below, it would be the perfect baby shower gift for a good friend.
+- Baby Kit — Want to get a little of everything superfly for baby bath time?
+Try the Earth Mama Angel Baby: A Little Something for Baby, a neat assortment of baby shampoo, body wash, bottom balm, lotion, and oil.
+It is organic, natural, and has toxin-free ingredients.
+Along with one of the towel items below, it is a perfect baby shower gift.

-- Baby Bath Towel — Nothing is cuter than a baby wrapped in their own hooded towel after tubby time.
-Aden + Anais Hooded Towel Set offers a large terry hooded towel (32" x 32") with washcloth (12" x 12") made of soft, cotton muslin for which Aden + Anais is so well-known.
-If you are looking for a cute gift-wrapped package with definite "wow factor," then the Little Giraffe Splash and Dry Towel and Washcloth is a clear winner.
-It blends soft cotton with plush chenille lining for a towel you will be grabbing for baby over and over.
+- Baby Bath Towel — Nothing is cuter than a baby wrapped in a hooded towel after tub time.
+Aden + Anais Hooded Towel Set offers a large terry hooded towel (32" x 32") with a washcloth (12" x 12") made of soft, cotton muslin for which Aden + Anais is so well-known.
+If you are looking for a cute, gift-wrapped package with a definite "wow factor," then the Little Giraffe Splash and Dry Towel and Washcloth is a clear winner.
+It blends soft cotton with plush chenille lining for a towel you will be grabbing for your baby over and over.

-- Non-Petroleum Ointment — We recommend that you substitute petroleum-based healing ointments such as Vaseline and Aquaphor with non-petroleum ones.
-We really like Honest Organic Healing Balm.
-Deeply moisturizing, it works wonders on chapped or irritated skin without the potential for absorption of petroleum products.
+- Non-Petroleum Ointment — We recommend substituting petroleum-based healing ointments such as Vaseline and Aquaphor with non-petroleum ones.
+We like Honest Organic Healing Balm; intensely moisturizing, this balm works wonders on chapped or irritated skin without the potential for absorption of petroleum products.
 With a base of organic sunflower, olive, coconut, tamanu, and chamomile oils, it combines beeswax, shea butter, calendula extract and non-GMO vitamin E for effective healing.

-- Footed Pajamas — Footed sleeping pajamas help a newborn feel cozy with fewer exposed body parts.
-They are also a great option for on the go as baby can be strapped into the car seat much easier.
+- Footed Pajamas — Footed sleeping pajamas help newborns feel cozy with fewer exposed body parts.
+They are also an excellent option for on-the-go car seat harness strapping.
 Our favorites include Babysoy O Soy Footies (below left) and Kissy Kissy Footed Pajamas.

 - Cap and Gown with Attached Mittens — KicKee Pants Print Gown & Knot Hat Set (below second to left) is a cute little number with a gown that allows for easy diaper changes with an elastic bottom design and prevents inadvertent face scratching with built-in flip mittens.
 The matching hat is available in either a single or a double knot.
 Made of 95% bamboo viscose and 5% spandex, this is a comfy outfit perfect for lounging around the house.
 Pair it with some leg warmers (below) for complete coverage at night.

-- Legwarmers — Flash back to the 80's and you'll fall in love with these little BabyLegs Newborn Lil' Leg Warmers (above center).
-They've made a comeback, however, and are a huge hit with the cloth diapering crowd.
+- Legwarmers — Flashback to the 80's and you'll fall in love with these little BabyLegs Newborn Lil' Leg Warmers (above center).
+They've made a comeback, and are a hit with the cloth diapering crowd.
 Made of 87% organic cotton, 7% nylon, and 6% poly, they are designed to stay on even the most active babies and are a great addition to any legless onesie or gown.
 Machine washable and lay flat to dry.

 - Long Sleeve T-shirts with Mittens — Made of 100% cotton, Carter's Long-Sleeved Side Snap Tees (above second to right) are a classic item for the newborn period.
 The t-shirt prevents rubbing of the umbilical cord like a onesie would and they have built-in, fold over mittens to keep baby's nails from scratching their face.